 Cavachon = Cavalier King Charles Spaniel + Bichon Frise

 Websites offering these little guys for sale (and they almost all are little guys – Labradoodles are an exception) often call them “designer mixes” or “hybrids.”
 Scientifically, the word “hybrid” usually refers to plants or animals that result from breeding two different species, not two breeds of the same species.
 Wolf + Dog produces a hybrid; Maltese + Toy Poodle doesn’t.
-My colleague Everyday Einstein can tell you more about interspecies breeding.
+My colleague Ask Science can tell you more about interspecies breeding.

 And that word “designer”?
 As far as I can make out, its sole purpose is to make a Maltipoo sound fancier than a mutt off the street.
 Somebody produced the Maltipoo on purpose, whereas the street dog was probably bred at random.
 That’s all.
 The Maltipoo isn’t “better.”